duetds/date-picker/README.md

 <duet-date-picker identifier="date"></duet-date-picker>
 ```

-While the above moethod is the easiest and fastest way to get started, you can also install Duet Date Picker via NPM.
+While the above method is the easiest and fastest way to get started, you can also install Duet Date Picker via NPM.
 See installation instructions below.

 ## Installation